GirlInPurple/Py-Packer/README.md

 While launching PyPacker, 5 files will be created:

 - Two folder will be created, "output" and "assets"
-- A "settings.json" file will be created then writen in immediately, the settings are msotly self explanatory, feel free to mess around with it
+- A "settings.json" file will be created then written in immediately, the settings are mostly self explanatory, feel free to mess around with it
 - A random photo grabbed off Wikipedia as a [test image](https://en.wikipedia.org/wiki/The_Tolbooth,_Aberdeen) later
 - ["God Save The King"](https://en.wikipedia.org/wiki/God_Save_the_King), the United Kingdom's nation anthem

 The 2 example files will be saved to the "assets" folder and are used to test your chosen editors for files the 3 kinds of files this program can handle; text/json, image, and audio.
 The `settings.json` is not saved to the assets folder as to save on having to move it around later for Python to access it.

 PyPacker has been tested on Python versions `3.10.8`, `3.10.9`, and `3.11.1`.
-It may work on other versions up to `3.0`, but no gaurentees.
+It may work on other versions up to `3.0`, but no guarantees.

 ## Contributing

-Anyone is free to modify, contribute, or change this program in any way you see fit, it's MIT lisense for a reason.
+Anyone is free to modify, contribute, or change this program in any way you see fit, it's MIT license for a reason.
 But if you do contribute, please try to keep the code in this format so we can all understand it and edit it cleanly.
 If you happen to make any of these examples faster, feel free to paste them here so everything can be changed over.

 - Menus (Large `input()`/`print()` statements):